 - 1. Supply power to the mesh node. - 2.
-Remove the pressure relief valve near the AC and DC connectors and put it in a safe place.
+Remove the pressure relief valve and putit in a safe place.
 Use a wrench if the valve is too tight to remove by hand.

 Caution!
 Do not use pliers to remove the pressure relief valve because you can break it.